 - Lecturer at Santa Clara University and a guest-lecturer at DeAnza Community College

-Brian's past work was at Earthjustice
+Brian's other past work was at Earthjustice

 (formerly called Sierra Club Legal Defense Fund) at the Environmental Law Clinic jointly run at Stanford Law School